ovh/docs/pages/bare_metal_cloud/dedicated_servers/configure-an-ipv6-in-a-vrack/guide.en-gb.md

 </style>

 > [!warning]
-> Usage of this feature is currently in Alpha phase.
+> Usage of this feature is currently in Beta phase.
-> This guide may be incomplete and will be extended during this Alpha phase.
+> This guide may be incomplete and will be extended during this Beta phase.
 Our team remains available on our dedicated Discord Channel, do not hesitate to join and reach us: <https://discord.gg/ovhcloud>.
 Ask questions, provide feedback and interact directly with the team that builds our Network services.

 ## Objective